pyscaffold/pyscaffold/docs/index.rst

       The interactive command equivalent to the previous example is:
       ``putup -i myproject``.

-To be able to interact with your project and try functions out, you can run the usual:
+To be able to interact with your project and call its functions from the command line, you can run the usual [#index3]_:

 .. code-block:: shell

    cd my_project
-   pip install -U pip setuptools
    pip install -e .

-..
-NOTE: Better to recommend updating pip and setuptools to guarantee project will be installed correctly.
-We do it in 2 steps just to be even more cautious (old versions of ``pip`` might not deal correctly with build-time dependencies in pyproject.toml such as setuptools_scm).

-The second command updates the package manager and tooling in your current environment (either the default installation of Python in the operating system, or an active virtual environment - be sure to check beforehand), while the third one installs your project in |editable mode|_.

-You are then all set and ready to go which means in a Python shell you can do the following [#index3]_:
+You are then all set and ready to go which means in a Python shell you can do the following [#index4]_:

 .. code-block:: pycon